OpenWaterFoundation/owf-app-geoprocessor-python-doc-dev/mkdocs-project/docs/dev-env/python.md

 After installing Python in one of the instances listed in the [Introduction](#introduction) section, it is necessary to install additional Python packages that enable necessary functionality in Python environment.
 The packages that are required vary depending on the Python installation's role in the GeoProcessor development and deployment life cycle.
 Where possible, such as when creating the GeoProcessor installer, the installation of packages is automated.

+**Install additional packages after installing the necessary software.
+For example, install QGIS as per the main installation steps and then install its additional Python packages using the following documentation.**

 ### QGIS Python Additional Packages ###

 The GeoProcessor uses some third-party packages.
-Most of these packages are installed in the development virtual environment and the deployed virtual environment so that the original QGIS Python environment is not impacted.
+Most of these packages are installed in the development (PyCharm) virtual environment and the deployed virtual environment so that the original QGIS Python environment is not impacted.

 However, because the QGIS Python instance is used to create the development and deployed Python virtual environment instances,